yachika-yashu/yachika-yashu/README.md

 🧩 My Approach
-I thrive on solving puzzles—whether it’s optimizing a dataset, uncovering hidden trends, or fine-tuning an ML model.
+I thrive on solving puzzles, finding hidden patterns—whether it’s optimizing a dataset, uncovering hidden trends, or fine-tuning an ML model.
 My focus and adaptability allow me to quickly grasp new concepts and apply them effectively.

 This space is a reflection of my passion for data, learning, and innovation.
 Let’s dive in! 🚀